alext234/misccode/README.md

 # misccode
-laskKLines: print out the last k lines of a fil
+laskKLines: print out the last k lines of a file